Bartman0/tableau-incremental-refresh/README.md

 The program relies on JDBC, and therefore the **jaydebeapi** package to connect to databases.
 Also see the requirements.txt file.

 Each datasource that needs to be refreshed incrementally must have the following characteristics:
+* it must be a datasource that extracts data with a single base table (i.e. one table extract)
 * it must be accompanied by a schedule with the same name
 * it must be registered herein with an incremental refresh mode
 * it must have had a full refresh

-These first two requirements may sound weird, but this program uses a trick to refresh a datasource incrementally: it looks for a schedule with the same name, adapts its scheduling time, and have that schedule do the actual work of incrementally refreshing the datasource (after the data has been set up correctly in a republished hyper extract).
+The two requirements involving the schedule may sound weird, but this program uses a trick to refresh a datasource incrementally: it looks for a schedule with the same name, adapts its scheduling time, and have that schedule do the actual work of incrementally refreshing the datasource (after the data has been set up correctly in a republished hyper extract).
 The starting time of that schedule is the next 15 minute block increment after the current wall time (only quarters of an hour can be specified in the scheduling times).